 The engines may not be installed in new machines for the EU market.
-These include sell-off or flexibility engines placed on the market under Directive 97/68/EC5.
+These include sell-off or flexibility engines placed on the market under Directive 97/68/EC1.
 Sell-off engines may be used to replace engines already installed in existing machines already placed on the EU market.
-Both sell-off and flexibility engines may be used for non-EU markets if the engine complies with the requirements of the intended market.
+Both sell-off and flexibility engines may be used for markets outside the geographic scope indicated in question 1.15 if the engine complies with the requirements of the intended market.
 OEMs are advised to contact their engine manufacturers for further advice.